sjib/qgis-xtf-log-checker-dev/README.md

 Click on the XTFLog-Checker Icon ![Icon](xtflogchecker_icon.png) again

 In the following dialog choose the layer you want to be displayed:

 ![Change layer](xtflogchecker_dialog_change_layer.png)

 ### Filter errors by category

-You can filter the errors by their categories: [errors, warnings, info]
+You can filter the errors by their categories: [errors, warnings, info]:

 ![Filter](xtflogchecker_filter_error_warning.png)

 ![Filter Info](xtflogchecker_filter_info.png)